-Amazon Takes Personal Swipe at Musk as Satellite Feud Escalates
+Amazon Takes a Swipe at Musk as Satellite Feud Escalates

-The cosmic carping between billionaires Jeff Bezos and Elon Musk is moving from the moon to low-earth orbit.
+(Bloomberg) — The cosmic carping between billionaires Jeff Bezos and Elon Musk is moving from the moon to low-earth orbit.

-Amazon‘s satellite subsidiary, Kuiper Systems LLC, filed a scathing comment with the Federal Communications Commission, accusing Musk and his companies of flouting regulations with a general attitude that “rules are for other people.”
+Amazon.com Inc.’s satellite subsidiary, Kuiper Systems LLC, filed a scathing comment with the Federal Communications Commission, accusing Musk and his companies of flouting regulations with a general attitude that “rules are for other people.”

 Musk’s SpaceX and Bezos’s Kuiper Systems are before the FCC with rival satellite constellations in low-earth orbit to provide broadband internet access.
 The dispute mirrors similar sniping between SpaceX and Bezos’s Blue Origin LLC space company over a NASA contract to build and demonstrate a human lander system for a planned return to the moon.

-The billionaires’ dispute grew more pointed Wednesday in Amazon‘s letter to the FCC:
+The billionaires’ dispute grew more pointed Wednesday in Amazon.com’s letter to the FCC:

 “Whether it is launching satellites with unlicensed antennas, launching rockets without approval, building an unapproved launch tower, or reopening a factory in violation of a shelter-in-place order, the conduct of SpaceX and other Musk-led companies makes their view plain: rules are for other people, and those who insist upon or even simply request compliance are deserving of derision and ad hominem attacks,” Kuiper attorney C. Andrew Keisner wrote “with a sigh,” responding to a SpaceX filing last week.

-The broadside included prior actions by all of Musk’s primary businesses, SpaceX, Starlink and Tesla Inc. The references relate to rocket launches and launchpad construction in South Texas; Starlink’s antenna designs; and Musk’s decision to reopen Tesla’s Fremont, California, assembly plant in May 2020, defying county health officials’ order to stay at home.
+The broadside included prior actions by all of Musk’s primary businesses, SpaceX, Starlink and Tesla Inc. The references relate to rocket launches and launch-pad construction in South Texas; Starlink’s antenna designs; and Musk’s decision to reopen Tesla’s Fremont, California, assembly plant in May 2020, defying county health officials’ order to stay at home.

+SpaceX responded that Amazon’s eight-page “diatribe” was “wholly irrelevant” to topics before the commission.
+The only issue is whether SpaceX has offered adequate information about a “minor” change in the application for its next Starlink satellite configuration, executive David Goldman wrote in a letter Thursday to the FCC.
+SpaceX is asking the agency to allow public comments on its system as a way to speed review of its application.

-SpaceX officials didn’t respond to an email message Thursday seeking comment.
-Bezos stepped down as Amazon‘s chief executive officer in July but retains a role as executive chairman focused on new projects and initiatives.
+Bezos stepped down as Amazon.com’s chief executive officer in July but retains a role as executive chairman focused on new projects and initiatives.

 In terms of the moon contretemps, Blue Origin filed an unsuccessful protest of the NASA-SpaceX contract, followed by an appeal last month in the Court of Federal Claims.
 NASA has suspended its work on the lander project as part of its Artemis program, which is unlikely to meet the agency’s 2024 deadline to return astronauts to the moon.